mitch-pan/oai-cn5g-simple/README.md

     Feel to explore the logs of the Pods, they have tons of information about the messaging back and forth, registration status, etc.

-    For example, to see AMF logs, you could run the following (replacing the xyz with the appropriate suffix) `kubectl logs oai-amf-xyz -n oai`
+    For example, to see AMF logs, you could run the following (replacing the xyz with the appropriate suffix)<br>

+    `kubectl logs oai-amf-xyz -n oai`